-The current members of the Finance Committee are Elbridge T. Gerry, Jr. (Chair), Philip F. Anschutz, Spencer F. Eccles, Judith Richards Hope, Richard J. Mahoney and Ernesto Zedillo.
+The current members of the Finance Committee are Elbridge T. Gerry, Jr. (Chair), Philip F. Anschutz, Judith Richards Hope, Richard J. Mahoney and Ernesto Zedillo.

 The Committee is responsible for oversight of the Company's financial position.
-The Committee meets regularly with management to review the Company's capital structure, short and long-term financing plans and programs, dividend policies and actions, investor relations activities, insurance programs, tax management and other related matters.
+The Committee meets regularly with management to review the Company's capital structure, short and long-term financing plans and programs, dividend policy and actions, investor relations activities, insurance programs and other related matters.
 The Committee also reviews the investment management of assets held by the Company's pension, thrift and other funded employee benefit programs, including the appointment of investment managers and trustees.
-The Committee met four times in 2001.
+The Committee met four times in 2002.